matanr1/CTFs/Matrix2021/Forensics/The_Best_of_Times/the_best_of_times.md

 80 06 c9 66 34 23 dc 5c c0 a8 ef 84 45 00 00 28
 aa 31 40 00 40 06 cf f1 c0 a8 ef 84 34 23 dc 5c
 ```

-looks like we have hex numbers ,so we can convert the file ,there are two options
+Looks like we have `hex numbers`, so we can convert the file there are two options
 1. cyberchef
 2. python script
 ```python